RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 ### What you'll need

 -   A browser
--   Basic knowledge of HTML, CSS, and JavaScript.
+-   Basic knowledge of HTML, CSS, SVG, and JavaScript.
 -   Basic knowledge of your browser's developer tools.
 -   Basic understanding of Blockly, including workspace components, category toolboxes, block definitions, and themes.